George Burns: New network

 In 1949, after 12 years at NBC, the couple took the show back to its original network CBS, where they had risen to fame from 1932 to 1937.
 Their friend Jack Benny reached a negotiating impasse with NBC over the corporation he set up ("Amusement Enterprises") to package his show, the better to put more of his earnings on a capital-gains basis and avoid the 80% taxes levied on very high earners in the World War II period.
 CBS executive William S. Paley convinced Benny to move to CBS (Paley, among other things, impressed Benny with his attitude that the performers make the network, not the other way around, as NBC chief David Sarnoff reputedly believed); Benny in turn convinced several NBC stars to join him, including Burns and Allen.
 Thus, CBS reaped the benefits when Burns and Allen moved to television in 1950.

 Television

 The George Burns and Gracie Allen Show

 George Burns and Gracie Allen, 1955.

+"Major radio stars like Fred Allen, Jack Benny, and Amos 'n' Andy were preparing to make the move [to television], and I wanted to do it too, but I knew Gracie had no intention of competing," Burns remembered.
+"She was already talking about retiring from show business, and I had to try to talk her into starting a whole new career."
+He finally persuaded his wife to make one TV test, and if she didn't like it, Burns would never mention the subject again.

-On television, The George Burns and Gracie Allen Show put faces to some of the radio characters audiences had come to love (they already knew Burns and Allen's faces from their films).
-A number of significant changes were seen in the show:
+Burns prevailed, and The George Burns and Gracie Allen Show made its TV debut on October 12, 1950.
+There were significant changes from the radio show: